 - Global helpline - Walmart provides global and local phone numbers that anyone can use to ask questions and report concerns 24 hours a day, seven days a week.
 The helpline is equipped to handle most local languages spoken in each of the retail markets where we operate.

 - WalmartEthics.com - This website is available in 14 languages and accessible globally.
-It provides a platform where stakeholders can ask questions, read our Statement of Ethics, submit ethical concerns and follow up on previously reported concerns.
+It provides a platform where stakeholders can ask questions, read our Code of Conduct, submit ethical concerns and follow up on previously reported concerns.